isc-projects/kea/doc/guide/classify.rst

    **Note**

-   The debug logging may be quite verbose if you have a number of expressions to evaluate.
-It is intended as an aid in helping you create and debug your expressions.
-You should plan to disable debug logging when you have your expressions working correctly.
-You also may wish to include only one set of expressions at a time in the configuration file while debugging them in order to limit the log statements.
-For example when adding a new set of expressions you might find it more convenient to create a configuration file that only includes the new expressions until you have them working correctly and then add the new set to the main configuration file.
+   The debug logging may be quite verbose if there are a number of expressions to evaluate; that is intended as an aid in helping create and debug expressions.
+Administrators should plan to disable debug logging when the expressions are working correctly.
+Users may also wish to include only one set of expressions at a time in the configuration file while debugging them, to limit the log statements.
+For example, when adding a new set of expressions, an administrator might find it more convenient to create a configuration file that only includes the new expressions until they are working correctly, and then add the new set to the main configuration file.